New Zealand twenty-dollar note

 The New Zealand twenty-dollar note is a New Zealand banknote.
 It is issued by the Reserve Bank of New Zealand and since 1999 has been a polymer banknote.
 It was first issued on 10 July 1967 when New Zealand decimalised its currency, changing from the New Zealand pound to the New Zealand dollar.
 It has an image of Queen Elizabeth II on the front.

 Design

-There have been seven different series of New Zealand bank notes, and the twenty-dollar note was introduced with the third series; series one and two were New Zealand pounds.
+There have been seven series of New Zealand banknotes.
+The first two series used the New Zealand pound, and the twenty-dollar note was introduced with the third series.